zulip/zulip/docs/documentation/api.md

 [here](https://zulipchat.com/api/render-message) or in the development environment at `http://localhost:9991/api/render-message`).

-We highly recommend looking at those resouces while reading this page.
+We highly recommend looking at those resources while reading this page.

 If you look at the documentation for existing endpoints, you'll notice that a typical endpoint's documentation is divided into four sections: